Immigrant-DE logoEmigrantDE

 2/28/2019, 4:29:01 PM

-In Germany, every house has different bins for different types of garbage, and in apartments, accordingly, several bags for collecting it.
+In Germany, absolutely every house has different bins for different types of waste, and in apartments, accordingly, several bags for its collection.
 Germans take sorting quite seriously.
-For example, when discarding a paper bag with a plastic insert, different materials are separated from each other and end up in different containers.
-The same happens with the plastic caps from cardboard boxes.
+For example, disposing of a paper bag with a cellophane insert, different materials separate from each other and end up in different containers.
+The same thing happens with plastic caps from cardboard boxes.
 In some places the number of different containers can reach as many as eight, but I haven't seen that.
-More often the set is this: paper, food waste, plastic, and the rest.
-However, glass should not go into the "rest," you can place it next to it in a drawer.
-For example, in my building there is a cart (like in supermarkets) into which all jars and bottles should be placed.
-By the way, they can also be handed in at shopping centers or dropped into those machines that issue receipts.
-As for bulky waste β€” this is even more serious.
-Each house, according to the company with which the waste removal contract is concluded, has a specific schedule.
-Apartment owners and tenants must definitely familiarize themselves with this schedule, otherwise they will have to pay a fine.
-Personally I don't pay separately for waste disposal (it's included in my total rent), but in general this line usually costs around 10-20 euros per month.
-Despite all this, some locals are skeptical about what happens after all this sorted stuff is removed, but they still continue sorting it.
-The image is a game for children aged 5+ so that they learn proper sorting from such a young age. #Ordnung
+More often the set is: paper, food waste, plastic, and the rest.
+However glass should not go into the "rest"; it can be placed next to it in a bin.
+For example, in my house there is a cart (like in supermarkets) into which all jars and bottles should be placed.
+By the way, they can also be returned at shopping centers or dumped into those very machines that issue receipts.
+As for bulky waste β€” it's even more serious.
+Each house, in accordance with the company with which the waste removal contract is signed, has a specific schedule.
+Apartment owners and tenants must necessarily familiarize themselves with this schedule, otherwise they will have to pay a fine.
+Personally I do not pay separately for waste removal (it's all included in my total rent), but in general this item usually costs about 10-20 euros per month.
+Despite all this, some locals are skeptical about what happens after all this sorted stuff is removed, yet they still do not stop sorting it.
+The picture is a game for children aged 5 and up, so that they from such a young age learn proper sorting. #Ordnung